Tag Archive for: retirement planning

 • Are you using all of your vacation days?
 Taking intentional time away from the office (yes, that also includes your email inbox) is essential.

-Open enrollment can be an excellent time to check items off your financial to-do list.
-It also can help set you up nicely for the following year.
+Open enrollment is an excellent time to check items off your financial to-do list.
+It also sets you up nicely for the following year.

 Double Down on Debt Repayment

-Debt can be a double-edged sword.
+Debt is a double-edged sword.
 In some cases, it gives you the funds to pursue your goals like buying a house, expanding your business, getting an education, and more.

 But sometimes, it can hurt you, like pushing your credit card to its limit or buying something you can’t afford.